ruppmatt/AEDeveloper/README.rst

     shell> /usr/local/mysql/bin/mysql -u root -p'ATestingPassword' -r mysql.dump

+This will setup the database to work with our prototype.

 Note: There is a MySQL GUI for the Mac.
 I recommend Sequel Pro.

   https://www.sequelpro.com/

-When you open the sql database in Sequel Pro, make sure to select the "Socket" type of login and provide your root credentials.
+When you open the sql database in Sequel Pro, make sure to select the "Socket" type of login; set the name to localhost; and use "root" as your username and "ATestingPassword" as the password.

 For our example, you can use the gui to navigate to the 'PostTest' database;
 our requests will be stored in the ReceivedData table.